 Kaiser Permanente is one of the largest healthcare organizations in the country, with 11.7 million health plan members across eight states and the District of Columbia.
 The organization boasts a vast network of providers, meaning patients can receive quality treatment in a timely manner.
 Their health care plans are based on an integrated prepaid system that focuses on preventative care.

 Kaiser offers HMO and PPO plans.
 Kaiser is primarily an HMO provider, which stands for Health Maintenance Organization.
 As an integrative healthcare provider, Kaiser Permanente focuses on providing HMO plans.
-However, Kaiser Permanente also offers a PPO plan, which is also known as Preferred Provider Organization.
+However, Kaiser Permanente also offers a PPO plan, which is also known as a Preferred Provider Organization.
 The Kaiser Permanente PPO plan is an employer group plan and can only be acquired through your employer.